-- \4 Transfer
+4 Transfer

-- 6 Cleaning the drum
+6 Cleaning the drum

-- 2 Image formation
+2 Image formation

-- 5 Fusing
+د Fusing

-- 3 Development
+3 Development

+1 Charging the drum

 If you missed any items, please review the appropriate section of the module and correct any incorrect answers before you continue.

 Compare your answers to Part B with the answers below.